 By signing the Claim Form, you are swearing under oath that the statements you make on your form are true and correct, under penalty of perjury.
 The submission of a false claim may be a criminal offense.

-For claims based on Exterior Meringue Deposits, Occlusions, or Inoperable Valves, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than three (3) years after the Effective Date of this Settlement Agreement.
+For claims based on Exterior Meringue Deposits, Occlusions, or Inoperable Valves, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than December 13, 2019.

-For claims based on Leaks, Settlement Class Members must complete and submit a Claims Form and supporting documentation within ninety (90) days of the Effective Date or within ninety (90) days of the date of a leak in the Covered Product, whichever date is later.
+For claims based on Leaks, Settlement Class Members must complete and submit a Claims Form and supporting documentation by March 13, 2017 or within ninety (90) days of the date of a leak in the Covered Product, whichever date is later.

 Property damage claims covered by this Settlement Agreement must be submitted within two (2) years of the date the property damage occurred.